2 Map Neighborhoods

 ## Reading layer `geo_export_54bc15d8-5ef5-40e4-8f72-bb0c6dbac9a5' from data source

-## `/Users/maryniakolak/code/Intro2RSpatialMed/data/geo_export_54bc15d8-5ef5-40e4-8f72-bb0c6dbac9a5.shp'
+## `/Users/maryniakolak/Code/Intro2RSpatialMed/data/geo_export_54bc15d8-5ef5-40e4-8f72-bb0c6dbac9a5.shp'

 ## using driver `ESRI Shapefile'